 There's something about alcohol that compels you to contact people.
 Most of the time, the drunken calls or messages you send out will have you cringing hard tomorrow morning.
 But if you have a jailbroken iPhone, you can help prevent this potential embarrassment with a free tweak.

 Sileo is an ideal marketplace for developers to showcase apps, tweaks, and themes that Apple would never allow in the App Store.
 While a majority of these packages are free to try out, there are jailbreak apps that cost money for your iPhone.
 But actually paying for mods can be a bit tricky.

 Removing unwanted apps from your iPhone is a straightforward affair — long-press an app's icon, then hit the delete button once it appears.
-Unfortunately, the same can't be said when it comes to uninstalling tweaks from a jailbroken iPhone, which is a little more tedious to perform.
+Unfortunately, the same can't be said when it comes to uninstalling tweaks from a jailbroken iPhone.

 Incoming phone calls and FaceTimes, whether you want to answer them or not, will take over your entire iPhone's screen — no matter what you're in the middle of doing on the device at the moment.
 You could be browsing the web, playing a game, or chatting on social media.
 It doesn't matter, you'll get interrupted.
 But you don't have to put up with it anymore.